 7.)
 The beaver’s tail acts not only as a rudder in water but also as a balance for when they carry large items in their hands and teeth.

 Did you know…?

-Castoreum, a dark sticky substance that’s secreted from the base of the tale and smells of vanilla, is also used as a natural food flavoring!
+Castoreum, a dark sticky substance that is secreted from the base of the tail and smells of vanilla, is also used as a natural food flavoring!

 9.)
 Nictitating membranes or 3rd eyelids serve as goggles when the beaver is swimming underwater.

 10.)
-They are mainly nocturnal animals (active during the evening hours).
+They are mainly nocturnal (active at night).

 But wait, there’s still more beavers!

 11.)
 With their large tail, beavers will slap the water as an alarm to other beavers in the area that a Predator is coming.